Importance of Choosing a Board-Certified Plastic Surgeon

 Learn More Through a Consultation at Naples Plastic Surgery

 If you would like to find a board-certified cosmetic surgeon in the Naples, Florida area, consider Drs.
 Paul Gardner and Dr. Leo Baccaro at Naples Plastic Surgery.
 These Board Certified Plastic Surgeons hold numerous other medical certifications and awards, as well as a stellar reputation for helping their Naples-area reach their aesthetic goals.
-Dr. Jason Crespo, our hand surgeon and the newest addition to our practice, is board-eligible and has numerous other prestigious qualifications to his name.
 Contact Naples Plastic Surgery today at 239.566.2611 to schedule your initial consultation.